ozhang3/asrt/README.md

 #### Complex Dependencies

-Suppose we want to execute Task A then Task B and Task C, and finally Task D, but only after Task B and C completes execution.
+Suppose we want to start with Task A then launch Task B and Task C in parralel, and finally finish with Task D, but only after Task B and C completes execution.

 ```mermaid